Maneet Chauhan Bio

 An active supporter of various charities such as CRY (Child Rights and You) and P.A.V.E.
 (Partnerships for Action, Voices for Empowerment), ProStart, Chef Chauhan is highly devoted to giving back to the community that has given her so much.
 Recently she has provided her culinary skills to cook at the prestigious Chef's Garden, Guggenheim Museum, Willie Mae Rock Camp and many more.

-She is currently in the process of opening a restaurant in Nashville, Tenn., planning a book-signing bus tour across the country for her new book, developing a signature spice line and hard at work on another cookbook, and her ongoing research, trials, travels and zest for experimentation keep her at the forefront of cutting-edge cuisine.
+In 2014, she opened Chauhan Ale & Masala House in Nashville, Tenn.
+Her first cookbook, Flavors of My World, was released in 2013.
+She is currently developing a signature spice line and hard at work on another cookbook, and her ongoing research, trials, travels and zest for experimentation keep her at the forefront of cutting-edge cuisine.
 Her energy and creativity, combined with polished culinary skills and the courage to follow her passion, have proved to be the right ingredients for success.

 Chef Chauhan currently resides in New York City with her husband and her daughter.